stashpayio/stashd-rpc/README.md

 Promise vs callback based

-  - `require('bitcoind-rpc-dash/promise')` to have promises returned
+  - `require('bitcoind-rpc-stash/promise')` to have promises returned
-  - `require('bitcoind-rpc-dash')` to have callback functions returned
+  - `require('bitcoind-rpc-stash')` to have callback functions returned

 ## Examples